avosvotes/kade-fullstack/README.md

 ### 2) It is time to count the votes

-Know, we would like to add a new functionality that allows a super administrator (super user) to access the full votes history, once authentified.
+Know, we would like to add a new feature that allows a super administrator (super user) to access the full votes history, once authentified.

 It is necessary to obtain an admin token through the path /admin.
 There is a user of uid "admin" in the database.